nordlow/compiler-benchmark/README.md

 for defaulted values of all the parameters.

-A subset of languages to benchmark can be chosen as, for instance,
+A subset of languages combined with set of compilers to benchmark can be chosen as, for instance,

-    ./benchmark --languages=C++,D,Rust
+    ./benchmark --languages=C:tcc,C:gcc-12,C++,D:dmd,D:ldmd2,D:gdc-12,Rust

 This will generate code into the directory `generated` and then, for each combination of language, operation type and compiler, run the supported